 The next Disney-Pixar movie to come out on the big screen is the third installment in the Cars series, the story of rookie-turned-pro race car Lightning McQueen and his ragtag band of friends from Radiator Springs.
 This latest addition to Disney’s lovable hero has Lightning McQueen concerned about his inevitable aging out of the racing industry as new and improved cars begin to take over the track.
 Enter Jackson Storm, a spiffy new statistically-probable winner and a change of scenery for Lightning and you’re in for a few surprises!

 Here’s a brief round-up of all the Disney-Pixar fun and interviews with the Cars 3 cast before the June 10th premiere!
+(We even got to hear a few Cars movie voices!)

 In attendance at the junket were: